Skip to main content Skip to main navigation Skip to footer content

 Yes, however, a student must be enrolled on at least a half-time basis to be eligible to receive student loans.
 Some Massachusetts grants and the federal Pell Grant program can be awarded to students who are less than half time.

-• Do you have dependents other than your children/spouse who live with you and who receive more than half of their support from you, now and through June 30, 2024?
+• Do you have children or other people (excluding your spouse) who live with you and who receive more than half of their support from you now and between July 1, 2025, and June 30, 2026?

-• At any time on or after July 1, 2022, did the Director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?
+• At any time on or after July 1, 2024, were you unaccompanied and either (1) homeless or (2) self-supporting and at risk of being homeless?**

 If you withdraw from a course, which results in your enrollment status changing from full time to part time, or half time to less than half time, it may be necessary to reduce your financial aid.
 Some financial aid programs are full time only, while other programs are for those students whose enrollment is half time or greater.
 If you totally withdraw from Middlesex during the first 60 percent of the term, your financial aid eligibility must be recalculated and reduced.